 Background Agricultural Connections

-- Display the Farm Animal Pictures to show each of the six major farm animals (cattle, pigs, sheep, chickens, turkeys, horses.)
+- Display the Farm Animal Pictures to show each of the six major farm animals (beef cattle, dairy cattle, pigs, sheep, chickens, turkeys).

 - Ask the students:

 - As you discuss the similarities and differences, point out that all of the animals grow from babies into adults and that they need specific things to live and grow.
-In this lesson, students will be learning about farm animals, how they grow through their life, and what they need to live.
+Explain to the students that they will be learning about farm animals, how they grow through their life, and what they need to live.

 Activity 1: Needs of Animals

 - Ask the students, "How do animals get these items needed for survival?"
 (Farmers provide animals with food, water, shelter, and space.
-The atmosphere provides air that animals breathe - just like humans.)
+The atmosphere provides air that animals breathe, just like humans.)
 Clarify that farmers need to know about the needs of their animals to make sure that the animals are taken care of and grow big and strong because they provide us with food.

 - Instruct the students to share the information on their card with the other students in their gathering spot.